 Apache Generating Station

-- Apache Station provides power to more than 161,000 meters representing more than 420,000 individual residential, commercial, agricultural and industrial member/consumers.
+Represents more than 420,000 individual residential, commercial, agricultural, and industrial member/consumers.

 Positioning for the Future

 From reducing fuel costs to implementing new efficiencies, we are positioning Arizona G&T Cooperatives to become even more competitive.

 At the same time, we maintain our strong commitment to:

 Fast Facts About Steam Units 2 and 3

 kilovolt-amperes (KVA) capacity of GE turbine-generator